tmjohns/firebreakapp/content/proposal/_index.md

 With appropriate funding, we would scale the size of our development team to accelerate the iterative development of the app.
 With scale, we would expect to formalise these relationships and establish a corporate structure, board oversight and formal reporting lines, prior to the general release of the App.

 We are also interested in developing a relationship with a reputable financial media outlet, where we can distribute financial news and content as a premium perk within our app.

+## Conclusion

+The imminent launch of Open Banking access to account and transaction data held by the big 4 banks presents a unique opportunity to iteratively develop an integrated money management app.
+Advances in smartphone technology and in artificial intelligence / machine learning mean that it is now possible to run the analysis that supports Firebreak App in a secure way on a consumers own device.
+The pieces are aligned.

+The team at Firebreak are ready to capitalize on this opportunity.